ipfs-shipyard/py-ipfs-http-client/docs/api_ref.md

-Client API Reference
+﻿Client API Reference
 --------------------

-All commands are accessed through the `ipfsapi.Client` class.
+All commands are accessed through the ``ipfsapi.Client`` class.

 ### Exceptions